propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 ## Related objects validation ##

-When we use ActiveRecord `validate()` method, we perform validation on the object itself and on all related objects.
-It's a great possibility but we need to know how this method works, to avoid unpleasant surprises.
+When using the ActiveRecord `validate()` method, we perform validation on the object itself and on all related objects.
+As an incredibly powerful function, we need to know what it does to avoid unpleasant surprises.

 The `validate()` method follows these steps: